-Flaggers will direct traffic and electronic message boards are posted to alert drivers.
+Officers will be present and electronic message boards are posted to alert drivers.
 Bad weather or other unforeseen circumstances could delay or prolong work.
 Motorists are urged to use caution in the construction area for their safety and that of the work crews.

-This project is among five parkway sections being built by CFX, totaling 10 miles and more than $271 million in construction costs.
+CFX has built five parkway sections totaling 10 miles and more than $271 million in construction costs.
 Once completed, the 25-mile parkway will complete Central Florida’s beltway, while helping to protect the natural resources surrounding the Wekiva River.